lgcyofficial/AIHedgeFund/README.md

 ## Why It Stands Out

-Most AI trading demos stop at “the model picked a stock.”
+Most AI trading demos stop at a single model output.

 TradeAgent goes further:

-- `decision layer`
+- `multiple specialized agents`
-  Multiple specialized agents reason about the same market from different angles
+  The system reasons like a team instead of collapsing everything into one prompt.

-- `control layer`
+- `visible governance`
-  Risk and portfolio construction actively shape what gets executed
+  Committee voting and risk controls make the decision process inspectable.

-- `explanation layer`
+- `portfolio-level intelligence`
-  The UI shows the chain of reasoning, votes, trims, benchmarks, factors, and research context
+  The system manages crowding, factor exposure, and thematic concentration instead of evaluating trades in isolation.

-- `evaluation layer`
+- `real evaluation`
-  The system can be judged against passive benchmarks and scenario backtests, not just a single flashy run
+  Performance is compared against passive benchmarks and scenario backtests, not just one impressive run.

 The result is a system that looks like a product someone could actually use to inspect, challenge, and improve investment decisions.